From November 1994, Shona Rapira Davies is exhibiting The Cicada Tree, a significant installation built specifically for the Fisher Gallery.

 Shona Rapira Davies: The Cicada Tree will provide an opportunity to see a significant and innovative work, commissioned by the Arts Council of New Zealand to develop new work that would not otherwise be produced.

 Shona Rapira Davies is one of New Zealand’s most highly recognised and respected contemporary artists.
 She has attained a substantial standing for her work and her involvement with and contribution to all aspects of the arts community.
 She has worked as a full-time artist since graduating with a Diploma of Fine Arts at Otago Polytechnic in 1983.
-She has recently completed a major public commission in Te Aro Park, Wellington and is included in the internationally toured exhibitions Headlands and Te Waka Toi (which is still touring nationally).
+She has recently completed a major public commission in Te Aro Park, Wellington and is included in the internationally toured exhibitions Headlands and Te Waka Toi.

 → Shona Rapira Davies: The Cicada Tree – interview with the artist and Irihapeti Ramsden